Swifterhtmler/Chemistry-search-extension/README.md

-# Simple searvh popup extension for searching periodic elements and their molecule masses.
+# Simple search popup extension for searching periodic elements and their molecule masses.